What Is Job Satisfaction? (And How to Increase Yours)

 5. Flexibility and Work-Life Balance

+A Randstad report found that work-life balance is a top priority for 93.7% of workers – only a slightly lower priority than pay, at 93.8%.
 Unexpected life events happen, so having the flexibility to deal with them is an important part of job satisfaction.
-A healthy work–life balance helps you avoid burnout, which is a growing concern for both employees and job seekers.
-One way to achieve more flexibility at work is as a freelancer – you can choose your own hours and decide when and where to work.
+A healthy work-life balance helps you avoid burnout, which is a growing concern for both employees and job seekers.

 6. Feeling Valued